 Tours and tastings begin in the main hall; note the small chandeliers, these were sourced from the former Seattle Opera House.
 Beth (Yorman) Nickel (Gil’s wife, also from Oklahoma) provided the interior décor.
 When guests arrive, they will see their name on a plaque among the names of other guests.
 After a welcome wine, guests taking a tour will descend to the fermentation area and into part of the wine caves.

 Following the tour seated tastings are hosted in the Founder’s Room or weather permitting outdoors down by one of ponds on site.
 The tiny Founder’s Room accommodates about 10 people at a long table.
-Led by the expertise of a wine educator, guests will taste through both Chardonnay and Cabernet Sauvignon (and a Pinot Noir from their sister winery) and then finish with a current release of a Dolce dessert wine.
+Led by the expertise of a wine educator, guests will taste through both Chardonnay and several Cabernet Sauvignon vintages and then finish with a current release of a Dolce dessert wine.

 Dolce